HabitatFramework/UserGuide/functions/functions.rst

 * The query will be loaded into the query window.
 It can now be verified and then executed.

 .. index::
-	single: Filter; Filter by INCID
+	single: Filter; Filter by Incid

 .. _filter_by_incid: